mktex/schneeflocken/README.md

    ```

   In order for the notebook to run properly one needs to set the
-  variable **project_dir** at start (3rd paragraph) to the path of local
+  variable **project_dir** at start (3rd paragraph)
-  ./schneeflocken/notebooks folder.
-This is to make possible loading the
+  to the path of local ./schneeflocken/notebooks folder.
-  three modules under /eda
+  This is to make possible loading the three modules under /eda.

-  Secondly the poll data (survey_results_public.csv and
+  Additionaly the poll data (survey_results_public.csv and
   survey_results_schema.csv) needs to be unzipped under
   ./notebooks/data/2020 and ./notebooks/data/2019 respectively